Tigxy/cloud-computing/PROPOSAL.md

 [Discord](https://discord.com/) is an instant messaging platform.
 Users can communicate with voice calls, video calls and text messaging.
 It also allows distributing media and files.
 Everyone can create a Discord server for free and provide a custom structure of channels where text messages can be exchanged.
-Discord provides libraries to interact with a Discord server, therefore a bot can be made to join a Discord server and listen on chat messages.
+Discord provides libraries to interact with a Discord server, therefore a bot can be made to join a Discord server and listen and react on chat messages.

 The reason that we went for this idea is that all group members use Discord frequently and we all have use-cases for a Discord bot that we would like to implement, sometime.
 This project would allow us to set up a microservice architecture and deployment model that we could use even after this course.